blazium-engine/blazium-docs/tutorials/3d/physical_light_and_camera_units.rst

 Why use physical light and camera units?
 ----------------------------------------

-Godot uses arbitrary units for many physical properties that apply to light like color, energy, camera field of view, and exposure.
+Blazium uses arbitrary units for many physical properties that apply to light like color, energy, camera field of view, and exposure.
 By default, these properties use arbitrary units, because using accurate physical units comes with a few tradeoffs that aren't worth it for many games.
-As Godot favors ease of use by default, physical light units are disabled by default.
+As Blazium favors ease of use by default, physical light units are disabled by default.

 Advantages of physical units